 H.C.
 Andersen, as we call him in Denmark, moved to the city of Copenhagen in 1819 to work as an actor.
-He began writing around this time, but his teachers didn't think his work was very good and recommended that he quit writing.
-Luckily for everyone, Andersen didn't listen.
-He published some of his first stories starting around 1829.
+He began writing around this time, but his teachers didn't think his work was very good.
+They recommended that he quit writing.
+Luckily Andersen didn't listen.
+He began to publish stories in 1829.
 He published his first book of fairy tales in 1845, but it did not become popular in Denmark.
-Andersen's star only began to rise after his fairy tales were translated into other languages and sold in countries like England and Germany.
-Andersen actually became famous for his fairy tales in different countries around Europe long before he became famous in here Denmark.
+Andersen's star began to rise when his fairy tales were translated into other languages and sold in countries like England and Germany.
+Andersen became famous for his work in other European countries before he became famous in Denmark.